The 8th Grade theme for Unit II is Order and the 6th and 7th Grade theme is Challenge.

 We are excited for the start of the WMS basketball season.
-WMS supports three basketball teams: Girls’ Varsity, Boys’ Varsity and a Coed JV team.
+WMS supports four basketball teams: Girls, Boys and two Coed teams (Blue and Silver).
 All games are noted on the school calendar.
 On the WMS website you will find our Athletic Philosophy and Mission Statement.
-Please take a look: http://www.washingtonmontessori.org/wp-content/uploads/2013/07/Athletic_Mission_web.pdf
+Please take a look.

 It’s wonderful for parents and students to have an opportunity to cheer on our Middle School basketball teams.
 We do, however, have guidelines we would like everyone to observe:

 - No food or drinks allowed in the gym.

 - Children must remain with their parents at all times.